ettoreboy/vscode-advanced-search-extension/README.md

 This extension contributes the following settings:

-`websearch.searchProvider` | **object** | Search providers definition.
+`websearch.[name]` | **object** | Search providers definition.
 You can chose here to customize the default search parameter which will be used when running the relative command.
 The default values are:

 ```json
 {